dsanchezp18/econ899/notebooks/notes.md

 -  Intellectual property is important because it is a way for firms to have innovation assets.

+- Patent counts : try to filter out by accepted patents (granted), patent applications which were not abandonded, etc.

+- Argue that the 2001-2021 is good since it is not too long to have too many reapplications which might be a problem.

 - Time series of patents filed, and patents granted.
 In institutional context.

+- Table of data sources

+- Fix citations

 - Contributions:
     - Do R&D tax credits spur innovation products?
 Patents specifically?